mchen04/AI-Powered-Content-Moderation-Web-App/RENDER_DEPLOYMENT.md

    - Click "Create Web Service"
    - Render will automatically build and deploy your application

+## How It Works

+The deployment is configured to:

+1. **Build Process**:
+   - Install dependencies in the root, backend, and frontend directories
+   - Build the React frontend application

+2. **Runtime**:
+   - The backend Express server runs as the main application
+   - The backend serves the static frontend files from the `frontend/build` directory
+   - All non-API routes are redirected to the frontend's index.html for client-side routing

 ## Troubleshooting

 If you encounter issues during deployment: